1: Introduction (2014 revised version)

-First published on this website in October 2007 and last updated in August 2008
+First published on this website in October 2007 and updated with major revisions in September 2014

 Categories: Administration , Communication , Leadership , Management , Planning , Structures

-This first of two items (Part 2 is at HC5) explains the Church Health Review as a means of assessing any church’s general state of health.
+This first of two items (Part 2 is at HC5) explains the Church Health Review as a means of assessing a church’s general state of health.

 The Review sets out to enable a thorough investigation to be made and is therefore more detailed than most other tools that are available.
 Instead of picking on a number of ‘marks’ of good health, it investigates every area of church life through the choice of five themes: